rob718/mta-leavenow/README.md

 **my_feed_url** - Specify the feed URL from the list of feeds here See https://api.mta.info/#/subwayRealTimeFeeds.

 **my_stop_id** - The station you want to monitor.
 Determine "GTFS Stop ID" and suffix with direction (i.e. N or S).
 For example 'R31N' will monitor north-bound trains at Atlantic-Barclays Center.
-Complete station list here: http://web.mta.info/developers/data/nyct/subway/Stations.csv
+Complete station list here: http://web.mta.info/developers/data/nyct/subway/Stations.csv or checkout https://transitfeeds.com/p/mta/79/latest/stops (thanks @rob-lambeth)

 **my_walking_time** - Specify the amount of time (in minutes) it takes to walk to the station.
 This makes sure that only trains you can actually make will be shown.